abisop/nuttx-docs/en/platforms/xtensa/esp32s3/boards/esp32s3-devkit/index.md

 ### qemu\_toywasm

 Based on `qemu_debug` defconfig, with the addition of WebAssembly support.
-See `toywasm` for more further details.
+See `toywasm`{.interpreted-text role="ref"} for more further details.

 ### random

-This configuration shows the use of the ESP32-S3's True Random Number Generator with entropy sourced from Wi-Fi and Bluetooth noise.
+This configuration shows the use of the ESP32-S3\'s True Random Number Generator with entropy sourced from Wi-Fi and Bluetooth noise.
 To test it, just run `rand` to get 32 randomly generated bytes: